Your Next Move

 EMPLOYMENT ORIENTATION PROGRAMS

-FOR STUDENTS WITH SPECIAL NEEDS
+FOR HIGH SCHOOL STUDENTS WITH SPECIAL NEEDS

 Ocean County Vocational Technical School is proud of the accomplishments we have achieved in providing vocational training programs for students with special educational needs.
 OCVTS offers shared-time (half day) specialized vocational training programs for special needs students at four of our six vocational centers.
 Our goals are to prepare special needs students for the world of work and obtain skills for our daily living.